MikeKovarik/exifr/README.md

 <br>Translate enum values to strings, convert dates to Date instances, etc...

 * `options.mergeOutput` `number` default: `true`
-<br>Changes output format by merging all segments and blocks into single object.
+<br>Changes output format by merging all segments and blocks into a single object.

 ## Note on performance

 As you've already read, this lib was built to be fast.
 Fast enough to handle whole galleries.

-We're able to parse image within couple of milliseconds (tens of millis on phones) thanks to selective disk reads (Node.js) and Blob / ArrayBuffer (Browser) manipulations.
-Because you don't need to read whole file and parse through a MBs of data if we an educated guess can be made to only read a couple small chunks where EXIF usually is.
+We're able to parse image within a couple of milliseconds (tens of millis on phones) thanks to selective disk reads (Node.js) and Blob / ArrayBuffer (Browser) manipulations.
+Because you don't need to read the whole file and parse through a MBs of data if we an educated guess can be made to only read a couple of small chunks where EXIF usually is.
 Plus each supported data type is approached differently to ensure the best performance.

-Observations from testing with +-4MB pictures (*Highest quality, highest resolution Google Pixel photos, tested on a decade old quad code CPU*).
+Observations from testing with +-4MB pictures (*Highest quality, highest resolution Google Pixel photos, tested on a decade old quad core CPU*).
 Note: These are no scientific measurements.

 * Node: Selective disk reads take about 1ms.
 * Node: Processing fully buffered data take about 2.5ms on average.